France's wine output set for 29% fall to record low | Headlines

 - France

-France faces its lowest wine output since records began after vineyards were hit by spring frost, the farm ministry said on Tuesday.
+France faces its lowest wine output since records began after vineyards were hit by spring frost and disease, the farm ministry said on Tuesday.

 It forecast production at 33.3 million hectolitres this year, down 29% and 25% below the average of the past five years.
 "The spring frosts cut down a good part of the production, which will be historically low, below those of 1991 and 2017," the ministry said in a statement.